jaymztheking/Baseball_Stats/README.md

 * Create table for per plate appearance stats
 * Create play by play scraping for current year
 * Write code to scrape day-of lineups and salaries

+##Pitch Result Tests
+* Start Situation is not 30
+* End Situation for Home Run ends in 0
+* Start Sit generally doesn't equal end sit when no RBIs